Impossible Foods: Financing

-Impossible Foods has raised rounds of $75 million and $108 million from investors including Google Ventures, Khosla Ventures, Viking Global Investors, UBS, Hong Kong billionaire Li Ka-shing's Horizons Ventures, and Bill Gates.
+Impossible Foods has raised rounds of $75 million and $108 million from investors, including Google Ventures, Khosla Ventures, Viking Global Investors, UBS, Hong Kong billionaire Li Ka-shing's Horizons Ventures, and Bill Gates.
 It was reported that Patrick Brown had turned down an offer of $300 million to buy out Impossible Foods in 2015.

 In August 2017, $75 million in additional financing was raised after reaching key objectives, with Bill Gates investing additional money.
 In April 2018, an additional $114 million was raised, led by Singapore’s Temasek Holdings and Hong Kong-based Sailing Capital, bringing the total to $372 million.
 In May 2019, the company raised $300 million of investment.
 The total valuation of the company raised to $2 billion.
 On March 16, 2020, another $500 million was raised.

 In total, Impossible Foods has raised $1.3 billion over 12 rounds of funding.
-In August of 2020, the company raised another $200 million USD in an internal round led by existing investor Coatue.
+In August 2020, the company raised another US$200 million in an internal round led by existing investor Coatue.

+Popularity and cultural impact

+Business Insider has described the Impossible Burger as "a burger that satisfies even the most ardent meat-lovers", whilst Vox has said that it "tastes pretty beefy" such that "many foodies now consider their products not only tolerable but trendy".

+The Impossible Burger received Kosher certification in May 2018 and Halal certification in December 2018.

+In 2019, TIME listed the Impossible Burger 2.0 as one of the 100 Best Inventions of 2019.
+That same year, Engadget awarded the Impossible Burger the titles of 'Most Impactful Product' and 'Best of the Best' at CES 2019.
+Further, at COP25, Impossible Foods received a UN Global Climate Action Award in the category of 'Planetary Health'.

+In 2020, TIME listed Impossible Pork as one of the 100 Best Inventions of 2020.

+LightLife, a brand of meat analogues, criticized its competitors Beyond Meat and Impossible Foods in an open letter published in The New York Times, asking that these companies reduce their use of "hyperprocessed" ingredients.
+Impossible Foods responded by calling it a "disingenuous, desperate disinformation campaign".

+The Center for Consumer Freedom (CCF), a nonprofit advocacy group that has received funding from the meat industry, has targeted Impossible Foods and other meat analogue producers through advertising, including a commercial during Super Bowl LIV, criticizing meat analogues for using additives.
+Impossible Foods quickly answered with a parody commercial highlighting that fecal bacteria has been found in ground beef.